Pain · Owner posture

 Case studies: European customers, narrative formatEUR case studies unchanged.
 US case studies: outcome-led, US customer where available

-Pricing posture: EUR pricing, Stundensatz framingEUR pricing posture unchanged.
+How the price is presented: EUR pricing, Stundensatz framingEUR price presentation unchanged.
 US pricing: USD fixed quote, US warranty, US SLA

-AI engines skip the firm on US queriesAI engines can read US-facing pages with US proof and a clear category claim
+AI engines skip GMA on US queriesAI engines can evaluate US-facing pages with US proof and a clear category claim

 US pipeline near zero, US sales team compensating for missing surfaceUS pipeline has a surface that names the US offer, proof, owner, and next step